dokku/dokku/docs/development/pluginhooks.md

 ### `install`

 - Description: Used to setup any files/configuration for a plugn.
-- Invoked by: `dokku plugins-install`.
+- Invoked by: `dokku plugin:install`.
 - Arguments: None
 - Example: